dankrajnak/jb-set/README.md

 After that just "rails s" and go to localhost:3000

-#ALRIGHT MOTHERFUCKERS, HERE'S HOW IT'S GONNA GO
+#Project Plan
-This is way too last minute, and we're going to have to pull our shit together real quick.
-If you want to know more about CISV, just let me know.
 Here is what a Local Junior Representative or National Junior Representative will need to do with our app:

 * Create an account as a national association or a local chapter
 * Fill out the questions which correspond to the national SET or local SET.
 (We need to code this in a way that the questions will be able to easily change before this is officially published to the organization)